The Gardner School of Cincinnati

 School Director

-How long have you been at your school?
+How long have you been with TGS?

 What is your educational background?